integreat-io/integreat/README.md

 When the prop and the field has the same name, it may be omitted, though it doesn't hurt to specify it anyway – for clarity.
-The service still have the final word, as any field that is not defined on the datatype, will not survive casting.
+The service still have the final word, as any field that is not defined on the schema, will not survive casting.

 Note that in the example above, the `id` of the data will be used as the ident `id`.
-When the id is not suited for this, you will need another field on the datatype that may act as the ident id.
+When the id is not suited for this, you will need another field on the schema that may act as the ident id.
 In cases where you need to transform the id from the data in some way, this must be set up as a separate field and the mapping definition will dictate how to transform it.
 In most cases, the `id` will do, though.

-The `service` specified on the datatype, will be where the ident are stored, although that's not a precise way of putting it.
-The ident is never stored, but a data item of the specified datatype is.
+The `service` specified on the schema, will be where the ident are stored, although that's not a precise way of putting it.
+The ident is never stored, but a data item of the specified schema is.
 The point is just that the ident system will get the relevant data item and get the relevant fields from it.
 In the same way, when storing an ident, a data item of the specified type is updated with props from the ident – and then sent to the service.